Future uncertain for US after Women's World Cup loss

 The only other scorer for the team was co-captain Lindsey Horan, who also had two goals.

-There was backlash on social media and among pundits following the match, critical of both Andonovski’s tactics and Rapinoe’s reaction after missing her penalty.
+There was backlash on social media and among pundits following the match, critical of both Andonovski’s tactics and Rapinoe’s reaction after missing her penalty attempt.
 She laughed, explaining later that she had fully expected to make it.

 Rapinoe, the outspoken star on the 2019 World Cup known for her iconic victory pose, wasn’t the same game-changer she once was.
 At 38, and after a pair of World Cup titles and an Olympic gold medal, her role had diminished.
 She announced before the tournament started that it would be her last World Cup.